Shambi-0/dplnk/README.md

 > dplnk is intended to be a quick cross-platform way of creating custom url schemes for games & applications.

 > [!WARNING]
-> 🐲 Here be dragons!
-> - Everything is currently untested, and does not have full cross-platform support, use at your own risk!
+> 🐲 Here be dragons! - This library is in early phases, use at your own risk!